SONIA BAHL

 Screenplays.
 Books.
 Advertising.
 Notes to self.
 Grocery lists.

 Born and raised in Kolkata, Sonia has lived and worked in Mumbai, Delhi, Jakarta, Miami, Brussels, Johannesburg, and Singapore.
 With home being everywhere and nowhere, her belief in the power of the moment became a religion.
-An affirmation that unexpected and undeniable human connections are everything.
-A theme that permeates through all her writings in one way or another.
+An affirmation that unexpected human connections are everything.
+A theme that permeates all her storytelling in one way or another.

-Sonia learned her screenwriting ropes working with Hollywood script consultant and screenwriter, Madeline DiMaggio.
-Her first screenplay What If was selected for Mira Nair’s script lab, MAISHA.
-Her screenplay Learning to Fly was shortlisted and developed at Prime Exchange, the Indo-German scriptwriting enterprise in Berlin.
+Her first screenplay, What If, was selected for Mira Nair’s famed scriptwriting lab, MAISHA.
+Her next one, Learning to Fly, was selected and developed at Prime Exchange, Berlin, an Indo-German scriptwriting lab.

-In a delightful plot twist, her debut novel The Spectacular Miss (2016), has been optioned by a leading Bollywood studio and Sonia has been commissioned to write the screenplay.
+In a delightful plot twist, her debut novel The Spectacular Miss (2016) was optioned by a leading Bollywood studio, and Sonia was commissioned to write the screenplay.

-Sonia writes and re-writes in Singapore where she lives with her menagerie: gorgeous itinerant daughter, honorary proofreader husband, and her made-for-the-movies golden retriever, Ari Gold.
+Sonia writes, and rewrites in Singapore, where she lives with her menagerie: her gorgeous, itinerant daughter; her honorary proofreader husband; and her made-for-the-movies golden retriever, Ari Gold.

 #BOOKS